ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

     // Execute the time critical part first led1 = !led1;
     // The rest can execute later in user context (and can contain code that's not interrupt safe).
-    // We use the 'queue.call' function to add an event (the call to 'rise_handler_user_context') to the queue. queue.call(rise_handler_user_context);
+    // Use the 'queue.call' function to add an event (the call to 'rise_handler_user_context') to the queue. queue.call(rise_handler_user_context);
 }
 ```